phn/pytpm/doc/reference_tpm.rst

 =============

-TPM comes with functions and macros, for manipulating vectors and matrices, calculating date and time, formating angles and several others purposes.
+TPM comes with functions and macros, for manipulating vectors and matrices, calculating date and time, formatting angles and several others purposes.

 All constants and functions defined in TPM are available in